 I thought that he could see in my eyes that I was feeling sad or lost.
 I hated that.
 I had not felt that pain since he had left in August.
 I wanted to hide it from him.

-I had gone walking early one morning from our hotel, right by campus, all the way to his dorm.
+I had gone walking early one morning from our hotel, which was adjacent to the campus, all the way to his dorm.
 Quite a hike actually.
 It was cold as kraut.
 From the dorm, I walked to where I believed his classes were so I could envision him doing the same every morning.
 Maybe I was seeing the people he saw.
 I was trying to capture what his world was like.
-Like a little puppy I would look up every now and then, hoping that maybe I would see him unexpectedly, knowing he was in class somewhere.
+Like a little puppy I would look up every now and then, hoping that maybe I would see him unexpectedly.

-I was sitting in the airport when I began working on this entry.
-Sitting across from me was a guy in his early thirties having a warm-sounding conversation on his cell phone.
+As I’m working on this post, right now in the Nashville airport, sitting across from me is a guy in his early thirties having a warm-sounding conversation on his cell phone.
 At the end, I heard him say, “OK, ‘bye Mom.
-Love you”.
+Love you.”
 He didn’t know how much better he made me feel.

 I love the Miranda Lambert song, “The House That Built Me”.
-Its’ haunting lyric describes how she goes back to her first home where she learned to play the guitar in the house that “built her”.
+Its’ haunting lyric describes how she goes back to her first home where she learned to play the guitar in the house that “built her.”
 I know that our house, and actually the two of us, will always be a “home” for our son.
-I just have to step back, let him create his own, and trust that we will be invited to the housewarming.
+I’ll simply choose to step back, let him create his own, and trust that we will be invited to the housewarming.